Nicte/angular-keycloak/README.md

 ```javascript
 docker run -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -d --name keycloak --net keycloak-network jboss/keycloak
 ```
 Because we called our db `mysql` keycloak detects it by default and uses it.
 If not, it would use its own H2 DB.
+More info about [Keycloak docker image](https://hub.docker.com/r/jboss/keycloak/)

 ### Test you Keycloak server
 Go to localhost:8080 to see the keycloak welcome page.
 Access the admin console with the credentials used to create the keycloak container (**admin** : **admin** in the example above).